-‘Dragon Ball Super’ Manga Explained Jiren’s Past And How He Joined The Tournament of Power
+‘Dragon Ball Super’ Manga Explained Jiren’s Past And How He Joined The Tournament Of Power

 Jiren The Grey is currently the most powerful character in the Tournament of Power.
 His looks and glare resonate a whole new dimension of power and capabilities.
 His immense strength keeps you on the edge of your seat.
-Well, we how powerful Jiren can be.
-In fact, even before the Tournament of Power commence, when Goku and Toppo battled in the exhibition match, we already know that there will be someone who’s greater than Goku and the Gods of Destruction.
+Fans know how powerful Jiren can be.
+In fact, even before the Tournament of Power commenced, when Goku and Toppo battled in the exhibition match, fans already knew that there will be someone who’s greater than Goku and the Gods of Destruction.

-There’s too little that we know of Jiren, we haven’t fathomed his pasts, agendas, and much more.
-All that we know is that, his from Universe 11, and his a member of the Pride Troopers.
+There’s too little that fans know of Jiren; they haven’t fathomed his pasts, agendas, and much more.
+All that fans know is that he is from Universe 11, and he is a member of the Pride Troopers.
 The Dragon Ball Super manga somehow discussed Jiren The Grey’s past and how Belmond convinced the warrior to join the Tournament of Power.

-Thanks to Herms98 who translated the manga, we now have a tidbits of Jiren’s character.
-Apparently, Jiren is not bad after all, in fact, his a man who devotes himself to justice, a perfect member of the Pride Troopers.
-As Belmond discuss further the characteristics of Jiren, he confirms that Jiren doesn’t kill evil people, and he doesn’t act for selfish reasons.
+Thanks to Herms98, who translated the manga, fans now have tidbits of Jiren’s character.
+Apparently, Jiren is not bad after all.
+In fact, he is a man who devotes himself to justice; a perfect member of the Pride Troopers.
+As Belmond further discussed the characteristics of Jiren, he confirmed that Jiren doesn’t kill evil people, and he doesn’t act for selfish reasons.
 Yes, Jiren is a nobleman, and just like Goku, he refused to become a God of Destruction.
-As a matter of fact, Jiren only has one wish, and that is the mystery we are all bound to find out.
+As a matter of fact, Jiren only has one wish, and that is the mystery fans are all bound to find out.

 About the Tournament of Power, he is Universe 11’s first choice, but Jiren rejects the offer at first.
 Why?
-Well, Jiren doesn’t want to destroy other Universe to save his own, and he believes his primary focus is to protect Universe 11.
+Jiren doesn’t want to destroy other universes to save his own, and he believes his primary focus is to protect Universe 11.

 Yes, it's true: in the manga Jiren actually has something resembling a personality. pic.twitter.com/23QyqvuzUO